MatthewGuile/hellopeter-cli/hellopeter_project/clean_hellopeter_cli/README.md

 - API endpoints for HelloPeter
 - Rate limiting settings (delay between requests, retries, backoff factor)
-- Database path (automatically set to `~/.hellopeter_cli/hellopeter_reviews.db`)
+- Database path (defaults to `hellopeter_reviews.db` in the directory where the command is run)
-- Default output directory
+- Default output directory (defaults to `output/` in the directory where the command is run)

-Currently, all configuration is done through the command-line arguments.
-The tool does not use environment variables, but the python-dotenv package is included for potential future use.
+All configuration is currently done through command-line arguments.

 ## Usage